sreeni1346/M1_APPLICATION_MEMEGENERATOR/1_REQUIREMENT/readme.md

 ## Requirements:

-Introduction: Allow the users to generate image /memes as per their needs,and write over the images.
+Introduction: Allow the users to  effectively change over any number framework such as: binary to decimal binary to octal binary to hexadecimal.
+Decimal to binary
+Decimal to octal and Decimal to hexadecimal.
+Octal to binary,
+Octal to decimal and Octal to hexadecimal.
+Hexadecimal to binary
+Hexadecimal to decimal and Hexadecimal to octal.
+The user must select numbers and after that enter the number agreeing to their change.
+This extend has made the number framework transformation quick and simple for the user.

 Features:
-1.User can draw shapes and add text on top of the image.
-2.User can edit texts  as per their needs.
+1.User can get answers to any number system convertion.
+2.User can get multiple number of convertion.

 SWOT Analysis:
 ## Strenghts:
+1.With number system convertion  users can convert a given number system to any other number system.
+2.Users can save their time ,without finding it manually.
-1.With Meme Generator users can create the funniest memes and share them with their friends and family .
+3.users can reduse the time and effort .
-2.Users can improve their creativity.
-3.Have fun with freinds and family.
+4.Easily get Output.

 ## WEAKNESS: